awsdocs/amazon-personalize-developer-guide/doc_source/how-it-works.md

 Historical data must be provided in a CSV file\.
 Each dataset type has a unique schema that specifies the contents of the CSV file\.

-There is a [minimum amount of data](limits.md) that is necessary to train a model\.
+ The minimum data requirements to train a model are as follows:
++  1000 records of combined interaction data \(after filtering by `eventType` and `eventValueThreshold`, if provided\)\.
++  25 unique users with at least 2 interactions each\.

+**Note**
 Using existing data allows you to immediately start training a model\.
 If you rely on recorded data as it is created, and there is no historical data, it can take a while before training can begin\.

 For more information, see [Preparing and Importing Data](data-prep.md)\.